Egyptian blue

-Definition

-Egyptian blue is a synthetic blue pigment produced from a mixture of silica, lime, copper, and an alkali.
+Egyptian blue is produced from a mixture of silica, lime, copper, and an alkali.
 Its color is due to a calcium-copper tetrasilicate CaCuSi4O10 of the same composition as the naturally occurring mineral cuprorivaite.
 It was first synthesized in Egypt during the Fourth Dynasty and used extensively until the end of the Roman period in Europe, after which its use declined significantly.